Giving Every Child a Voice

 Dedicated speech-generating devices are often covered by Medicaid, private insurance, and other funding sources.
 The process of obtaining funding can be complex and time-consuming, involving detailed documentation, letters of medical necessity, and device justification.
 Front Range Speech assists families throughout this process—from the initial evaluation report through device ordering and delivery—to ensure that financial barriers do not prevent a child from accessing the communication system they need.

-Our clinic in Greeley, Colorado, provides AAC services to families across Northern Colorado, including Fort Collins, Loveland, Windsor, Evans, Johnstown, Milliken, and surrounding communities.
+Northern Colorado clinic details coming soon.
+Front Range Speech provides AAC services to families across Northern Colorado, including Fort Collins, Loveland, Windsor, Evans, Johnstown, Milliken, and surrounding communities.
 Whether your child is just beginning to explore AAC or already has a device that needs updated programming and expanded vocabulary, Front Range Speech offers the specialized expertise to help your child communicate with confidence and independence.